chapsMX/adivinaDrone/README.md

 a simple frame to create a poll and write results to a postgres db

-npm install
+//npm install

-npm run dev
+//npm run dev

 http://localhost:5173/api